Stockard Channing: 1990s

 Channing reprised her lead role as an Upper East Side matron in the film version of Six Degrees of Separation.
 She was nominated for an Academy Award and a Golden Globe Award for her performance.
 She then made several films in quick succession: To Wong Foo, Thanks for Everything!
 Julie Newmar as Carol Ann and Smoke (both 1995); a cameo appearance in The First Wives Club; Up Close and Personal (as Marcia McGrath); and Moll Flanders (all 1996).
 For Smoke she was nominated for a Screen Actors Guild Award for Best Supporting Actress and for Moll Flanders she was nominated for the Satellite Award for Best Supporting Actress, Drama.

 Channing kept busy with film, television, and stage roles throughout the late 1990s.
 She starred in the USA Network film An Unexpected Family in 1996 and its sequel, An Unexpected Life, in 1998.
 She was nominated for an Independent Spirit Award as Best Supporting Female for her performance as one-half of an infertile couple in The Baby Dance (also 1998).
 On stage, she performed at Lincoln Center in Tom Stoppard's Hapgood (1995) and the 1997 revival of Lillian Hellman's The Little Foxes.
 During this period, Channing voiced Barbara Gordon in the animated series, Batman Beyond.
+Channing also starred in Practical Magic released in 1998, which has gone on to become a cult classic.

 Channing was nominated for the Tony Award for Best Actress three times in the 1990s: in 1991, for Six Degrees of Separation; in 1992, for Four Baboons Adoring the Sun; and in 1999, for The Lion in Winter.